The Continuum of Available Services

 • Early Childhood-Three to five year old students with handicaps may qualify for an early childhood special education program.
 Referrals are directed through the home school RISE or directly to the PAL Program.
 Services may be provided by the PAL program or a center program.

-• Basic Classroom Programs-These programs are available to students with significant Emotional Impairment (EI), Learning Disability (LD), Autistic Spectrum Disorder (ASD) and Cognitive Impairment (CI).
+• Categorical Classrooms-These programs are available to students with significant Emotional Impairment (EI), Learning Disability (LD), Autistic Spectrum Disorder (ASD) and Cognitive Impairment (CI).
 They are intended for the students with the most severe impairments for whom success in a general education placement is not possible without this additional support.

 • Resource Room-This program is intended for students who are able to function adequately in the general education setting for a majority of the school day.
 Services of the resource room teacher may range from direct service with the student to consultation with the student's general education teacher.
 These services are available at both elementary and secondary levels and focus on students who are primarily or entirely mainstreamed.